-William Scott’s research and teaching focus on poetics and linguistics; contemporary African American poetry; African American Literature; gender and sexuality; and opera.
+William Scott’s research and teaching focus on African American Literature; poetics; linguistics (generative syntax, formal semantics); and opera.
 He received his MA in German and his PhD in comparative literature from Johns Hopkins University.

 Research and Publications